Copernicus Demonstrators – Mobility, Emergency, and Infrastructure

 Proof of Concept 4: Efficient route planning

-for sustainable mobility using global data to optimize travel
+for sustainable mobility using global data to optimize travel routes

-routes, reduce environmental
+, reduce environmental impact

-Further references on the topic of geoanalytics
+Additional resources on the topic of geoanalytics

 Geoanalytics